leonardpauli/smoothSort.js/README.md

   containerScale:1,
   dragActiveClass:'drag-active',
   scrollContainer:$(this).parent(),
-  scrollDistance:100, // distance from top/bottom of scrollContainer, to activate autoScroll scrollSpeed:10,
+  scrollDistance:100, // px distance from top/bottom of scrollContainer, to activate autoScroll, or false scrollSpeed:10, // max nr of px/50ms
+  scrollIntoViewDuration:700, // ms | false
   itemSelector:'li',
-  dragItemMaxHeight:100,
+  dragItemMaxHeight:100, // px
   dragItemClass:'moving',
   handleSelector:'.handle',
-  handleTopMargin:20,
-  shouldPutIntoPlace:'animated', // true,false,'animated'
+  shouldPutIntoPlace:'animated', // true | false | 'animated'
   cssResetAnimationDelay:700, // if you got css like
   // li.putting-into-place {transition:max-height 700ms, transform 0.23s ease-out;}
   // then set to longest duration (in this case 700ms)